tmpfiles.d(5) — Linux manual page

 copying the higher-level quota group assignments from the

-parent subvolume is determined that is not the leaf quota
+subvolume is determined that is not the leaf quota group.

-group.
-Then, an "intermediary" quota group is inserted that
+Then, an "intermediary" quota group is inserted that is one

-is one level below this level, and shares the same ID part as
+level below this level, and shares the same ID part as the

-the specified subvolume.
-If no higher-level quota group
+specified subvolume.
+If no higher-level quota group exists for

-exists for the parent subvolume, a new quota group at level
+the parent subvolume, a new quota group at level 255 sharing

-255 sharing the same ID as the specified subvolume is
+the same ID as the specified subvolume is inserted instead.

-inserted instead.
-This new intermediary quota group is then
+This new intermediary quota group is then assigned to the

-and the specified subvolume's leaf quota group is assigned to
+specified subvolume's leaf quota group is assigned to it.

 Effectively, this has a similar effect as q, however